Congratulations to everyone who had a successful match! I hope the celebration was enjoyable and that you were happy with the result😁.

 That piece of paper doesn't define you, but what you do with it will.

-If you choose to sulk or get angry about an algorithm you cannot even hope to understand, you undermine all the hard work you've put in for the past four years and limit your ability to succeed moving forward🛑.
+If you choose to sulk or get angry about an algorithm you cannot even hope to understand, you undermine all your hard work from the past four years and limit your ability to succeed moving forward🛑.

-On the other hand, if you choose to find joy and gratitude in getting the thing you have wanted so badly, you will finish medical school on a high note and start residency feeling refreshed and re-energized✅.
+On the other hand👋🏻, if you choose to find joy and gratitude in achieving the thing you wanted so badly, you will finish medical school on a high note and start residency feeling refreshed and re-energized✅.

 I know what I'm picking.

-📨 Subscribe to Sunday Morning Rounds: My weekly newsletter is filled with tips and resources to you learn, grow, and become a better doctor.
-Click here to subscribe.
+📨 Subscribe to Sunday Morning Rounds: Sign up for my monthly newsletter and receive tips and resources to help you learn, grow, and become a better doctor.

 📱 Social media: Find me at @MedSchoolMoose on Instagram, TikTok, and YouTube to enjoy more of my content!